UBC-MDS/exploratory-data-viz/chapters/en/slides/module5/module5_01.md

 Notes: When designing figures for presentation, we have the possibility to tell different stories from the same underlying data.

-On this slide, you can see an award winning figure describing the “bloody toll” from the American war in Iraq.
-This figure has been purposely designed to draw your attention to the blood-like red colour and the downward facing bars which brings up association with dripping blood.
+On this slide, you can see an award-winning figure describing the “bloody toll” from the American war in Iraq.
+This figure has been purposely designed to draw your attention to the blood-like red colour and the downward-facing bars which brings up an association with dripping blood.

 The title also clearly highlights the negative aspects of this data.